-Allan Coukell is Pew’s senior director for drugs and medical devices, overseeing the initiatives related to drug and medical device innovation and safety, medical conflicts-of-interest, the pharmaceutical supply chain, pharmacy compounding, antibiotics, prescription drug abuse, FDA and specialty drugs, as well as other efforts related to health costs and care delivery.
+Allan Coukell is Pew’s senior director for health programs.
+He oversees initiatives related to drug and medical device innovation and safety, drug pricing, the pharmaceutical supply chain, pharmacy compounding, antibiotic resistance, prescription drug misuse, FDA, and food safety as well as other efforts related to health costs and care delivery.

 Prior to joining Pew, he practiced as a clinical pharmacist in oncology at the London Health Sciences Center and Ontario Regional Cancer Center, served as a senior medical writer and editor with the medical journal publisher Adis International, and covered health and science as a reporter and producer for WBUR (NPR) in Boston and Radio New Zealand.
 He is Vice Chair of the Medical Device Innovation Consortium and a board member of the Reagan Udall Foundation for the FDA.
 He served previously as consumer representative on the FDA’s Cardiovascular and Renal Drugs Advisory Committee.

 And antibiotics do far more than simply cure infections; they safeguard almost every aspect of modern medicine.
 Without effective antibiotics, procedures we take for granted today—including chemotherapy, joint replacement surgery, kidney dialysis, organ transplants, and many more—would be too risky to undertake.
 Read More

 Public opinion surveys show that most Americans are deeply concerned about rising drug prices.
 That’s not surprising: Overall, we spend twice as much on drugs as our counterparts in other developed countries.
 For example, in 2015, the most recent year for which data are available, an American patient and insurer could expect to pay about $2,670 for a month’s supply of adalimumab, a...
 Read More